-Metric 2 = observed, 1 = partially observed, 0 = not observed • Notes (If needed) A. Lesson organization and preparation evident (i.e., lesson plans available, posted agenda or objectives, prepared materials, or other) 2 1 0 B. Students demonstrate awareness of class and online rules, procedures, and expectations 2 1 0 C. Students are learning ready (e.g., available for check-in; dressed as expected by the school; on time; and have the tools necessary to engage in classwork) 2 1 0
+Metric Extent to which Metric is Observed Additional Notes A. Lesson organization and preparation evident (i.e. lesson plans available, posted agenda or objectives, prepared materials, effective use of resources). ☐ Not Observed ☐ Partially Observed ☐ Fully Observed B. Students demonstrate awareness of class rules, procedures, and expectations, which are clear.
+Students exhibit self-monitoring behavior. ☐ Not Observed☐ Partially Observed☐ Fully Observed C. Students are learning ready (e.g. available for checkin; dressed as expected by the school; on time; and have the tools necessary to engage in classwork) the learning environment is safe and respectful; there are positive relationships between teacher and students, and among students. ☐ Not Observed ☐ Partially Observed ☐ Fully Observed